-Russian troops deploy to airbase housing US military in Niger: US official
+Austin confirms Russians deployed to airbase housing US military in Niger

-US official says Russian and US troops do not mingle at Airbase 101 as Moscow’s forces have deployed to a separate hanger.
+Officials says Russians do not have access to US forces at Airbase 101 as Moscow’s troops deployed to a separate hanger.

-Russian military personnel have entered an airbase in Niger that is hosting US troops, a senior US defence official told the Reuters news agency, following a decision by Niger’s military rulers to expel US forces from the country.
+US Secretary of Defense Lloyd Austin has confirmed that Russian military personnel have entered an airbase in Niger that hosts US forces, following a recent decision by Niger’s military rulers to expel US troops from the country.

-The military officers currently ruling Niger told Washington in March to withdraw the nearly 1,000 US military personnel stationed in their country.
+News of the Russian deployment to the airbase follows after Niger’s military rulers told Washington in March that it must withdraw the nearly 1,000 US military personnel stationed in the country.

 Keep readinglist of 4 items